 Installation & Configuration

-This guide covers how to install and configure the reTuple
+This guide covers how to install and configure the reTuple utility and its associated validation tooling.

 Installation